aimms/how-to/C_UI/94-using-the-scalar-switch-css.rst

 Filter based on name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To display checkboxes in some cases and switches in others, you can define rules for that behavior based on the widget name.

+:download:`table-binary-switch.css <../Resources/UI/Downloads/css/filtered-scalar-binary-switch.css>`

+:download:`table-binary-switch.css <../Resources/UI/Downloads/css/filtered-table-binary-switch.css>`

-Add an additional tag ``[data-widget\.uri*="Switch"]`` in all snippets, as shown in the example below.
+The additional tag ``[data-widget\.uri*="Switch"]`` in all snippets identifies widgets containing "Switch" in their names, as shown in the example below.

 .. code-block:: css

     .tag-scalar[data-widget\.uri*="Switch"] .boolean-value-editor input {
     }

-This "filter" replaces the checkboxes with switches only in scalar widgets that contain ``Switch`` in their names.
+This "filter" replaces the checkboxes with switches only when ``Switch`` is in the widget name.

-:download:`filtered-binary-switch-example <../Resources/UI/Downloads/filtered-binary-switch.zip>`

 The filter is case sensitive.

+Example project
+^^^^^^^^^^^^^^^

+The AIMMS project attached below contains CSS files with filters for both types of widgets.

+:download:`filtered-binary-switch-example.zip <../Resources/UI/Downloads/filtered-binary-switch.zip>`

 Last Updated: December 11, 2018 in AIMMS Version 4.61.3.0